MakeSchool-Tutorials/sa-2018-node-reddit/P03-Authentication-Authorization/content.md

 >[action]
 >
-We configure Express in `app.js`, so open that file and add the following:
+We configure Express in `app.js`, so open that file and add the following before we setup our routes.
+The ordering of this is very important.
+Because this is a middleware function, it needs to be setup before we configure out routes, otherwise the routes won't have access to the middleware (meaning our sessions will not work at all).
 >
 ```Javascript
 // configure sessions